jodydonetti/FooPack/README.md

 Now, probably because I haven't been able to explain myself clearly, MemoryPack's author responded by saying that my solution was not doable.

-Also, since I haven't yet played with source generators (but only read something here and there), maybe I was missing something or maybe I just explained myself badl.
+Also, since I had never played with source generators (but only read something here and there), maybe I was missing something or maybe I just explained myself badly 🤷‍♂️.

 So anyway I created this to actually try my approach and showcase what I meant.